Philippine Data Privacy Act: A Beginner’s Guide

 The Eight Rights Under the Data Privacy Act (DPA) of the Philippines

-Aside from these four general principles, the Data Privacy Act also specifies eight rights of data subjects.
+Aside from these four general principles, the Data Privacy Act (DPA) also specifies eight rights of data subjects.
 Organisations should ensure that these rights are upheld as they collect, use, and store the personal data of their customers or employees.
-These right rights include:
+The law ensures that individuals have control over their personal information and provides them with specific rights to safeguard their privacy.
+These rights include:

 1. The right to be informed

-Data subjects should be informed that their personal data will be collected, processed, stored.
+Data subjects should be informed that their personal data will be collected, processed, and stored.
+This includes information about the purpose of data collection, the categories of personal data being collected, the recipients or categories of recipients who may have access to the data, and the period for which the data will be stored.
 Consent should be obtained when necessary.

 2. The right to access